GingerKiwi/2025-ASTRO-BLOG/src/content/blog/2025/09-05-deaf-awareness-month-part1.md

 As more staff took their ASL certifications and learned ASL in staff training, it became part of the adult staff culture too.
 Some basic signs came in handy communicating over a group of loud kids across a big field.
 ASL was also very handy on nights off in loud bars and music gigs in Canmore and Banff.​
 ​
 By the time I started my spring and summer there, there wasn’t a separate Deaf camp session.
 It was just part of Centre’s mindset and the culture.​ Having an accessibility first mindset and culture benefited everyone – not just the Deaf, hard of hearing and CODA kids.​
-## A Curated List of Deaf and CODA Content Creators and Public Speakers
+## A Curated List of Deaf and CODA Content Creators and Public Speakers—Part 1

 ***Tip: Turn on captions ["CC"] for all of the videos.***